 The Company's Diversity Council is comprised of leaders from across the business, including the executive sponsors of our Associate Resource Groups (ARGs) as further described below.
-The Diversity Council provides oversight and counsel for the Company's diversity and inclusion efforts and provides a platform for identifying and advising on areas of opportunity to continue evolving processes, policies and procedures in alignment with our 5C Culture.
+The Diversity Council continues to provide oversight and counsel for the Company's diversity and inclusion efforts and provides a platform for identifying and advising on areas of opportunity to continue evolving processes, policies and procedures in alignment with our 5C Culture.

 The Company has been recognized in local communities and on a national level for its inclusion efforts and is committed to an inclusive work environment that values and respects the talents and contributions of every associate.
-In 2021, the Company was honored with the Tripp Scott Diversity Champion Award in recognition of diversity and inclusion work, and named Top Employer on the 2021 Best of the Best list by Black EOE Journal, Hispanic Network Magazine, and Professional Woman's Magazine.
-The Company was also recognized as one of America's Top Corporations for Women's Business Enterprises by Women's Business Enterprise National Council (WBENC), named one of WE 100 Corporations of the Year by WE USA (Women's Enterprise) Magazine, and 2021 Top 50 Best Companies for Latinas to Work for in the U.S. by LATINA Style Magazine.
-Awarded the 2021 LGBTQ Business Equality Excellence Award by The Business Equality Network (BEQ) for the fifth consecutive year, and 2021 Best Place to Work for LGBT Equality by the Human Rights Campaign Foundation for the tenth consecutive year.
+In 2022, the Company was named on Forbes' sixth annual World's Best Employers list, and named Top Employer on the 2022 Best of the Best list by Black EOE Journal, Hispanic Network Magazine, and Professional Woman's Magazine.
+The Company was also recognized as one of America's Top Corporations for Women's Business Enterprises by Women's Business Enterprise National Council (WBENC), named one of WE 100 Corporations of the Year by WE USA (Women's Enterprise) Magazine, and 2022 Top 50 Best Companies for Latinas to Work for in the U.S. by LATINA Style Magazine; awarded the 2021 LGBTQ Business Equality Excellence Award by The Business Equality Network (BEQ) for the fifth consecutive year, and 2022 Best Place to Work for LGBT Equality by the Human Rights Campaign Foundation for the eleventh consecutive year.

 The Company recognizes that disability inclusion is a fundamental value tightly interwoven into the Company's everyday function and long-term goals.
 The Company devotes resources and efforts for disability training and recruiting initiatives and works closely with local communities to maximize the benefits of these programs.
-In 2021, through an existing relationship with our newly formed STAND (See Talent, Ability, Not Disability) Associate Resource Group (ARG),the Company partnered with Best Buddies International to pilot their Integrated Employment program in the Retail and Supply Chain business to secure jobs for people with IDD (Intellectual or Developmental Disabilities).
+In 2022, the Company continued its partnership with Best Buddies International to pilot their Integrated Employment program in the Retail and Supply Chain business to secure jobs for people with IDD (Intellectual or Developmental Disabilities).

-The 2020 U.S. workforce data provided below is from the EEO-1 Report for Office Depot and is based on employees' voluntarily self-disclosure of gender and race/ethnicity.
-The information below does not include data from certain regional office supply companies recently acquired by Office Depot, which continue to operate as separate entities, and may not be required to collect and compile such data.
+The 2022 U.S. workforce data provided below is based on data collected from the Company's employees' voluntary self-disclosure of gender and race/ethnicity.
+The information below does not include data from certain regional office supply companies recently acquired by the Company, which continue to operate as separate entities, and may not be required to collect and compile such data.